zyf2008Neptune/CommonLibSSE-NG/README.md

 ## Notes
 * CommonLib is incompatible with SKSE and is intended to replace it as a static dependency.
 However, you will still need the runtime component.

+## Credits
+* Thanks to Ryan McKenzie for original code
+* Thanks to RollingRock & po3 for important contributions
+* Thanks to Exit-9B for recombination of [CommonLibSSE](https://github.com/Ryan-rsm-McKenzie/CommonLibSSE) and [CommonLibVR](https://github.com/lfrazer/CommonLibVR)